Toward Cybersecurity-Expert Small Language Models: Ablation Studies Additional Results

 \section{Ablation Studies Additional Results}

-This section provides additional ablation results.
-In Table~\ref{tables:ablation}, we report full results for the model trained on the original SecKnowledge dataset and for the model trained with the standard reformatted alignment method \cite{fan2024reformatted}.
-All models were trained on Qwen3-4B-base.
+This section provides additional ablation results, in particular, this section measures the effects of the reformatting method, effect of back bone LLM and excluding components from the reformatting.
 We follow the same training recipe described in Section~\ref{train_recipe} for all models.
 Evaluation follows the protocol in Section~\ref{eval_process}: we use the prompt from Figure~\ref{figures:eval-prompt}, extract final answers with regular expressions, and evaluate in a zero-shot setting with temperature set to zero.